Gabriella439/nixos-in-production/manuscript/Terraform.md

 ```

 {blurb, class:information}
 Future Terraform examples in this book won't include the S3 backend code to keep them shorter, but feel free to reuse the same S3 bucket created in this chapter to upgrade any of those examples with an S3 backend.
-However, if you do keep in mind that you need to use a different key for storing Terraform's state if you want to keep those examples separate.
+However, if you do that then keep in mind that you need to use a different key for storing Terraform's state if you want to keep those examples separate.

 In other words, when adding the S3 backend to the `terraform` clause, specify a different key for each separate deployment: